What you will need...

 You could even add your own spots or stars - embroidered onto the surface of your completed eggs.
 And maybe even knit a little basket to put them all in!

-Add a bit of hair and a couple of googley eyes and you could even end up with a little tribe of little egg people.
+Take a look at the knitted red nose for some more inspiration, including finger-knitted arms and legs.
+Add a bit of hair, a couple of googley eyes or some embroidered facial features, and you could even end up with a little tribe of little egg people.
 Try and make your own little egg family!

 Behind the Scenes!